mylette/vim-gym/README.rst

 Still not impressed?
 Here is a real case scenario.
-You are editing your notes from the previous month and you have 20+ files opened in your Vim session.
+You are editing your notes from the previous month and you have 20+ files opened in your Vim buffers.
 Suddenly you realize that it would be a great idea to add the same hyperlink, pointing to a table of content file, at the end of every opened files in your buffers.
 This very simple problem would probably be an opening scene for a horror movie in most text editors, but in Vim all